nori-dot-eco/contracts/docs/Removal.md

 ###### Minting
 - Only accounts with the CONSIGNOR_ROLE can mint removal tokens, which should only be account(s) controlled by Nori.
-- When removal tokens are minted, additional data about those removals are stored in a mapping keyed by the token ID, such as a project ID and a holdback percentage (which determines the percentage of the sale proceeds from the token that will be routed to the RestrictedNORI contract).
-A restriction schedule is created per `projectId` (if necessary) in RestrictedNORI (see the [RestrictedNORI docs](../docs/RestrictedNORI.md)).
+- When removal tokens are minted, additional data about those removals are stored in a mapping keyed by the token ID, such as a project ID.
 - Minting reverts when attempting to mint a token ID that already exists.
 - The function `addBalance` can be used to mint additional balance to a token ID that already exists.